watsona22/React-Portfolio/README.md

 # react-portfolio
-The purpose of this project was to create a single-page application using React to demonstrate development skills and share my portfolio with customers.
-The React Portfolio utilizes vite to build the application and the dynamic components of the website are supported by JavaScript.
+This React porfolio is a single-page application used to showcase skills to customers.
+It utilizes vite to build the application and the dynamic components of the website are supported by JavaScript.

 ## Acceptance Criteria